Jean-Baptiste-Garcia/history-trend/README.md

     { date: new Date('1995-12-20T03:24:00'), diskUsageRatio: 0.6666666666666666}
 ]
 ```
-Using custom functions is specially convenient when reports are raw and you focus on consolidated data.
+Using custom functions is specially convenient when reports are raw and you need to focus on consolidated data.

 ### Count
 Count simply returns length of an array.